-The writers you see published here, the people you see engaged with us on social media and in our community, keep Soitsfun.com going.
+The writers you see published here, the people you see engaged in your community, keep Soitsfun.com going.
 They are registered users and contributors with a bio in Soitsfun.

-Soitsfun staff are unpaid and founders of Soitsfun.
-Writers and contributors are mostly selected from members and proven contributors who volunteer in the Soitsfun community.
-Commissioned articles, from time to time, are paid on a contratural basis.
-In the future this will change - to include all articles as we develope.
+Writers and contributors are mostly selected from registered members and proven contributors who volunteer in the Soitsfun community.
+Commissioned articles, from time to time, are paid on a contractural basis.
+In the future this will change - to include all articles as our platform is developed.

-The team working on curating and polishing the stories and news from writers (many who are novices like ourselves) is constantly inspired and motivated by business and the community groups who complete our community.
+The team working on curating and polishing the stories and news from writers (many who are novices like ourselves) is constantly inspired and motivated by business and community groups who complete our community.
 Like any good project, we want to partner in informing others of the great things our contributors have to say about their activities, events and experiences in sustaining vibrant communities.
-There is a local story everywhere and need's to be told by those who appreciate, and for those who strive to provide our daily dose of activities, events and lifestyles. sometimes they need your help in informing others.
+There is a local story where ever you look - that needs to be told.
+A story of those who strive to provide our daily dose of services, activities, events and lifestyles. sometimes they need your help in informing others.

 Write for Us

-If you have knowledge of social, dance or recreational events that entertain and and move our community forward as a group, we want to hear about it.
+If you have knowledge of social, dance or recreational events that entertain and move your community forward, we would love to hear about it.
 You don’t need to wait for an idea that will redefine life or life-styles.
-It is about what is happening on a daily basis arround and about you in the community.
+It is about what is happening on a daily basis around in your community.
 Just aim to bring readers a fresh perspective on a positive community topic that’s keeping you up at night and you feel the rest of the world should know about.

 We’ll be honest, though: writing for Soitsfun takes work.
 Because all we allow is - "Fun", in good taste!
 No war stories, no gossip and no bull shit!
-It is not about you or another, it has to be about activity or events and the reason or result of peopler coming together as a group.
-Yes you may link back to one business and/or one "great" individual - but your article must first be about social activity or event (community) and the people in a group - it is their event and time to shine.
+It is not about you or another, it has to be about activity or events and the reason or result of people coming together as a group.
+Yes you may link back to one business and/or one "great" individual - but your article must first be about the activity or event (community) and the people involved as a group - it is their event and their time to shine.
 Naturally, you will get the byline.

 Extra!
 Extra!
 Soitsfun!
-We want your article to be at its best, and we’ll push you to get there and inform others with your help.
+We want your article to be at its best, and we’ll push you to get there.
+Start a Soitsfun writers group and have fun while working.

 It’s also rewarding.
 Your peers (and potential employers, clients, or publishers) will read your work, and you’ll also learn a lot in the process—about communicating your ideas, about writing, and even about the topic you thought you already knew so well when you started.
 Better yet you will introduce activities and events in your community that fiends and neighbors were previously unaware of.